Six Peaks Speak

 I acknowledge that all six peaks, as well as where was born, live and work, are within Dja Dja Wurrung Country.
 I acknowledge the traditional owners of the land, the Dja Dja Wurrung people including their and Elders past and present.
 I am grateful of the strong support for my Fellowship and my work from the relevant First Nations organisation, Djaara.

 I sincerely thank State Library Victoria for the opportunity to undertake this SLV Creative Fellowship, one of just two Regional Fellowships awarded in 2023.
 In turn, thanks to those benefactors who contribute to support SLV’s other Creative Fellows and the SLV Fellowship program.
-Sincere thanks finally to others who acted as advisers, referees and on selection panels in the Fellowship application process, as well as to Bill Casey for the Six Peaks map.
+Sincere thanks finally to others who acted as advisers, referees and on selection panels in the Fellowship application process.

 AE127F47-C31B-4404-8ED9-D66EBB9FCB1A